ethereum/verkle-dev-website/docs/02-concepts/02-math/01-elliptic curves.md

 - Given $Q$ and $P$, it is 'hard' to find $n$ => Discrete logarithm problem, exponential time algorithms for the general case

 This mathematical result forms a [trapdoor function](https://cryptography.fandom.com/wiki/Trapdoor_function), and is a core security assumption of applications using elliptic curve cryptography.

+The ECDLP is a 'harder' problem than the general discrete logarithm problem (DLP) in the sense that the [fastest known general-purpose algorithm for the ECDLP has an exponential time complexity, whereas the fastest known general-purpose algorithm for the DLP has a subexponential time complexity](https://link.springer.com/chapter/10.1007/978-3-662-49387-8_1#Abs1).
+Hence cryptographic keys based on ECDLP can be significantly smaller than keys based on DLP, and still be more secure.

+## Elliptic curve forms

+Elliptic curves can be mathematically expressed in [multiple forms](https://www.cosic.esat.kuleuven.be/bcrypt/lecture%20slides/wouter.pdf) - Weierstrass, Montgomery and Edwards forms are commonly used.
+The $y^2 = x^3 + ax + b$ where $a, b \in \mathbb{F}_p$ expression we have previously referred to represents the Weierstrass form.
+An elliptic curve in Weierstrass form can be converted into Montgomery and Edwards forms.

+Edwards form is frequently preferred in software implementations because addition and scalar multiplication operations are [more efficient](https://en.wikipedia.org/wiki/Table_of_costs_of_operations_in_elliptic_curves), and Weierstrass form implementations suffer from [vulnerability to side-channel attacks](https://link.springer.com/chapter/10.1007/3-540-45664-3_24).

 ## More Reading